Learn how to exercise safely and right to improve your quality of life!

 This service is supported by the Australian Government Department of Health and the Victorian Government Department of Health and Human Services.
 Visit www.health.gov.au and www.health.vic.gov.au for more information on these agencies.

-To download and print out our Exercise physiology program brochure pdf click here (749 KB)
+To download and print out our Exercise Physiology brochure pdf click here (1.18 MB)

-To learn more about our Active Living Program which also features strength training, walking groups and diabetes support groups click here
+To learn more about our Active Living Program which also features one on one sessions with our Exercise Physiologists, strength and conditioning sessions, falls and balance groups, Type 2 diabetes exercise groups click here

 To learn more about our Falls and Balance group click here

-To learn more about our Diabetes Group Exercise Sessions click here
+To learn more about our Type 2 Diabetes Group Exercise Sessions click here